kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 A compile-time framework effectively embeds more review logic into the development loop.

-## The Framework Can Act as a Guardrail Without Becoming Restrictive
+## The Framework Can Act as a Guardrail Without Becoming Restrictive { #framework-guardrail }

 There is a useful distinction between: